rjdiips/Pug-Todo-App/README.md

 A simple, server-rendered Todo application built with Node.js, Express and Pug (formerly Jade).
 This project demonstrates a minimal CRUD Todo list with server-side templating using Pug and a lightweight Express backend.

-> NOTE: This README is a general guide.
-Adjust instructions to match the exact scripts and structure in the repository if they differ.

 ## Features

 - Create, read, update and delete todos (CRUD)